What COP26 means to CIWEM

 Promoting positive environmental impact and re-imagining the relationship between the environment and wellbeing through creative urban design.

-The Environmental Photographer of the Year (EPOTY) is going to COP26!
+The Environmental Photographer of the Year (EPOTY) - winners announced!

 EPOTY has partnered with the New York Times to host the 2021 photography exhibition at The New York Times Climate Hub.
 The NYT Climate Hub bridges the gap between the COP26 summit and the public, creating a physical and virtual space where influential leaders and thinkers can join forces with the wider community to debate, discuss and discover climate ideas and innovations.